Planetary Exploration of China: Extraterrestrial celestial landing test site

-Located in Huailai County, Hebei, the extraterrestrial celestial landing test site is the largest facility of the same kind in Asia.
+Located in Huailai County, Hebei, the extraterrestrial celestial landing test site is the largest facility of this kind in Asia.

 The facility consists of six 140-meter tall cranes and one central platform, which is connected with the cranes by 36 cables.
 The movement of the platform provides simulation of the Mars gravity environment to the lander hung below it.
-The ground of is paved with special material, which can be manipulated to form the shapes of pits or slopes.
+The ground of is paved with special material, which can be manipulated to form pits or slopes.

 The extraterrestrial celestial landing test site is used to test the lander's capability of hovering, obstacle avoidance and slowing down.

 Current and future missions

 Tianwen-1

 As China's first independent Mars exploration mission, Tianwen-1 set out to accomplish three major goals simultaneously: orbiting, landing on, and roving Mars via a single set of spacecraft.
 On July 23, 2020, the Tianwen-1 spacecraft stack, consisting of an orbiter, a lander, a rover, deployable and remote cameras launched from Wenchang, marking the beginning of the mission.

 After a 202-day journey through interplanetary space, Tianwen-1 inserted itself into Martian orbit on February 10, 2021, thereby becoming China's first Mars orbiter.
 During this long journey, it deployed a deployable camera in September 2020 whose imagery confirmed the successful launch and Mars transit phase of the spacecraft.
 Subsequently, it performed several orbital maneuvers and began surveying target landing sites on Mars in preparation for the coming landing attempt.

 On May 14, 2021, the lander and the Zhurong rover separated from Tianwen-1's orbiter.
 After experiencing Mars atmospheric entry that lasted about nine minutes, the lander and rover made a successful soft landing in the Utopia Planitia region of Mars.
 With the landing, China became the second country to operate a fully functional spacecraft on Martian surface, after the United States.

 On May 22, 2021, the Zhurong rover deployed onto the Martian surface from its landing platform and began its exploratory mission.
 During its deployment, the Rover's instrument, Mars Climatic Station (MCS), recorded the sound, acting as the second Martian sound instrument to record Martian sounds successfully after Mars 2020 Perseverance rover's microphones.
 During this journey it deployed the remote selfie camera on June 1, 2021, whose imagery confirmed the successful landing of the rover and lander.
-Later on, the orbiter released another deployable camera in Mars Orbit on 31 December 2021 who imaged the orbiter and Utopia Planitia where Zhurong rover is operating and an unknown selfie stick payload was deployed to working position on orbiter to image orbiter's key components and Chinese flag on orbiter on January 30, 2022, for Chinese New Year.
+Later on, the orbiter released another deployable camera in Mars Orbit on December 31, 2021 who imaged the orbiter and Utopia Planitia where Zhurong rover is operating and an unknown selfie stick payload was deployed to working position on orbiter to image orbiter's key components and Chinese flag on orbiter on January 30, 2022, for Chinese New Year.